BryanHarrisScripts/Afterglow-Echoes-of-Sentience/OpenSource/1 Million Voices.md

 ---

-Please let me know if this updated version aligns with your vision!

 # Connect, Grow, Impact

 **The overarching aim is to gather a community of `1 million followers` around the project.
 If the project can attract a significant following, it can help promote the original work and provide a framework to grow and impact a vast audience.**